BRIDEBOOK

 Turning Insight into Impact

-As a UX/UI Designer, I collaborated with a senior designer and cross-functional stakeholders at Bridebook to tackle the “Venue to Supplier” (VTS) challenge, helping couples stay engaged beyond venue booking.
+As a UX/UI Designer, I worked alongside a senior designer and cross-functional stakeholders to address Bridebook’s shift from a venue-centric product to a broader “Venue to Supplier” (VTS) planning journey.
+The goal was to help couples stay engaged beyond the venue stage and make it easier to discover relevant suppliers at the right moment.

 Improved